-Nursing homes play an essential roll in helping the elderly receive the care they need.
+Nursing homes play an essential role in helping the elderly receive the care they need.
 They should provide a safe environment, where your loved one receives appropriate medical care, social interaction, and protection to help them as they age.
-Unfortunately, many nursing homes across the country are understaffed and may hire workers who are underqualified to perform this job, leading to an inadequate standard of care.
+Unfortunately, many nursing homes across the country are understaffed and hire workers who are underqualified to perform their job, leading to an inadequate standard of care.

 When a nursing home continually fails to provide your loved one with the care they deserve, the consequences can be extreme, often resulting in serious injuries or even death.
 This negligent treatment is unacceptable and must be stopped.
 You need to take action to help your loved one seek justice if they are experiencing nursing home negligence.

-The Hickory, North Carolina nursing home negligence attorneys at DeMayo Law Offices, L.L.P., are dedicated to helping you protect your loved one from any further harm.
+The Hickory, North Carolina nursing home negligence attorneys at DeMayo Law Offices are dedicated to helping you protect your loved one from any further harm.
 We are prepared to fight hard to ensure you receive the appropriate compensation for the pain and suffering this nursing home caused.

 You cannot allow this neglect to go on any longer, so it’s important to take action as soon as possible.
 Our skilled personal injury attorneys will help you understand your rights and the available legal options.
-Contact DeMayo Law Offices, L.L.P., at (877) 529-1222 today to set up a free consultation on your case.
+Contact DeMayo Law Offices at (828) 345-1111 today to set up a free consultation on your case.